• Skip to primary navigation

 • Make sure to chill the dough!
 Chilling the dough allows the butter to solidify making the dough easier to mold and roll out.

 • Use a leveler and ruler!
-You can honestly use any two rods that have equal width and that do not roll around when you use your rolling pin.
-You can buy fondant/baking levelers or you can do what I did and go to home depot and buy two wooden rods that are about ¼ inch thick and use those instead.
+You can honestly use any two rods that have equal widths and that do not roll around when you use your rolling pin.
+You can buy fondant/baking levelers or you can do what I did and go to Home Depot and buy two wooden rods that are about 1/4 inch thick and use those instead.
 This along with a ruler measuring equal widths across the dough will guarantee your edges to be crisp and even.

 • Don’t overbake: Your cookies are done when the edges are very slightly brown along the edges.